[ Home ] [ News ] [ Contact ] [ Search ] output-kp-data

 See tutorial: k.p dispersion in bulk GaAs (strained / unstrained)

-Flag that signals if you want to put out the pure bulk k.p dispersion E(k) = E(kx,ky,kz) along a line from k = 0 to k = (kx,ky,kz).
+Flag that signals if you want to output the pure bulk k.p dispersion E(k) = E(kx,ky,kz) along a line from k = 0 to k = (kx,ky,kz).

-This can be of interest in strained regions where the bands are shifted due to strain.
-The dispersion is taken at one point in space grid-position which has to be located inside a quantum region.
+This is especially of interest in strained regions where the bands are shifted due to strain.
+The dispersion is taken at the material grid point grid-position which has to be located inside a quantum region.

 bulk-kp-dispersion-3D = yes / no